skyefree/navi_landscape_annotated/README.md

 There are five categories and each one is displayed using a different colour.

-To see an annotation, you can click on box or on the list.
-To zoom in on an annotated area of the image, double click on the box.
+To see an annotation, you can click on the box or on the list.
+To zoom in on an annotated area of the image, double click on the annotation box.
 Click again to zoom out.

 Information was compiled from the Avatar Wiki (https://james-camerons-avatar.fandom.com/wiki/Avatar_Wiki), Pandorapedia (https://www.pandorapedia.com/pandora_url/dictionary.html), Mark Miller’s dictionary (https://files.learnnavi.org/dicts/NaviDictionary.pdf), and dict-navi.com (https://dict-navi.com/en/).